mattdknapp/pizza-and-desert/README.md

 ## Creating A Shareable URL
 At any point a user can click the `SHARE` button in the form to generate a URL that can be used to load the form at the current state by anyone with the URL.

+## Given More Time
+### The Backend
+If I had more time to work on this project I would probably implement a simple back end utilizing Apollo (possibly the serverless variant).
+Apollo provides a simple way of creating a GQL API and the tooling for GQL is an exceptional boost to developer productivity.

+If I were to host this using serverless I would probaby utilize AWS Lambda as my familiarity is greatest with it currently, though I do remember Firebase functions being very simple to use.

+### Persistance
+For such a simple use case any JSON store should be sufficient and I would consider using something such as DynamoDB for this.
+However after introducing user management I would probably start out with PostgreSQL as it's JSONB functionality provides a great amount of utility and it's still a relational DB which is helpful for, well, modeling relationships.

+### TypeScript
+I didn't use TypeScript for this project mostly because I'm a little rusty at the time and I'm dealing with time constraints.
+While I respect TypeScript as a technology choice it seemed to me that utilizing this time as a refresher course on TypeScript would probably not serve the purpose of the project very well, and it _is_ marked as optional ;)

+### Formik
+I found Formik to be a better utility than I expected it to be.
+Last time I looked at it as a solution I was not impressed by the amount of boilerplate code that was required for some basic use cases, but the flexibility that it provides while still reduce a large amount of boilerplate has turned out to be better than I expected.